Professor of Law

 Donna Shestowsky, Misjudging: Implications for Dispute Resolution, 7 Nev.
 L. J. 487 (2007).

-Donna Shestowsky, The Psychological Study of Dispute Resolution Processes, in Encyclopedia of Law and Society: American and Global Perspectives (David S. Clark ed., 2007).
+Donna Shestowsky, Dispute Resolution, Psychology of, in Encyclopedia of Law and Society: American and Global Perspectives (David S. Clark ed., 2007).

-Donna Shestowsky, The Psychology of Interpersonal Persuasion: Lessons for the Advanced Negotiator, in The Negotiator’s Fieldbook: The Desk Reference for the Experienced Negotiator 361 (Andrea Kupfer Schneider & Christopher Honeyman eds., 2007).
+Donna Shestowsky, The Psychology of Interpersonal Persuasion: Lessons for the Advanced Negotiator, in The Negotiator’s Fieldbook 361 (Andrea Kupfer Schneider & Christopher Honeyman eds., 2006).

-Donna Shestowsky, Psychology and Persuasion, The Negotiator’s Fieldbook: The Desk Reference for the Experienced Negotiator, (Andrea Schneider & Christopher Honeyman ed., 2006).
+Donna Shestowsky, Psychology and Persuasion, in The Negotiator’s Fieldbook 361 (Andrea Kupfer Schneider & Christopher Honeyman eds., 2006).

 Janice Nadler & Donna Shestowsky, Negotiation, Information Technology, and the Problem of the Faceless Other, in Negotiation Theory and Research 145 (Leigh L. Thompson ed., 2006).

-Donna Shestowsky, Procedural Preferences in Alternative Dispute Resolution: A Closer, Modern Look at an Old Idea, 10 Psych.
+Donna Shestowsky, Procedural Preferences in Alternative Dispute Resolution: A Closer, Modern Look at an Old Idea, 10 Psychol.
 Pub.
 Pol’y & L. 211 (2004).

 Donna Shestowsky & Leonard M. Horowitz, How the Need for Cognition Scale Predicts Behavior in Mock Jury Deliberations, 28 Law & Hum.
 Behav.
 305 (2004).